canonical/ubuntu.com/templates/kubernetes/docs/certs-and-trust.md

 addresses by which the service can be reached will be its [subject alternative names (SANs)][SANs].

-**CDK** will manage the server certificates automatically, including generating the certificate with the proper CN and SANs.
+**Charmed Kubernetes** will manage the server certificates automatically, including generating the certificate with the proper CN and SANs.
 However, the [kubernetes-master][] charm also supports an [`extra_sans`][] option which can be used to provide additional names to be added to the SANs list.